 Development and Demonstration of a Cost Effective In-Vehicle Lane Departure and Advanced Curve Speed Warning System

-- M. Imran Hayee, Professor, Dir. of Grad Studies, UMD-Electrical Engineering
+- M. Imran Hayee, Professor, UMD-Electrical Engineering

 Lane departure by a single vehicle on a curved road is a major safety risk.
 There are some infrastructure based solutions to warn drivers of lane departure or warn about an upcoming sharp curve but generally these systems are cost prohibitive.
 Similarly, there are some in-vehicle lane departure and/or curve speed warning systems available today but almost all of those are implemented only in luxury vehicles due to their high cost.
 Furthermore, most of these systems are vision-based, relying on image processing of pictures taken by the cameras installed on the front or rear ends of the vehicle.
 These systems work reliably only when road markings are clearly visible, a condition unlikely to be met during adverse weather and lighting conditions.
 Similarly, some lane departure warning systems use global positioning system (GPS) technology but these systems use differential GPS receivers with centimeter level accuracy along with high-resolution road maps which add to the cost.